egandro/sbgck/Ideas.md

 ## Ideas for a UI

-- We will provide "sbgkc" for the node module (CLI for Windows, Linux, MacOS).
+- We will provide a simple cli in the "sbgkc" node module (Windows, Linux, MacOS).

 ## Ideas for a fancy UI (Desktop)